Vorkharium/vorkharium.github.io/_posts/2025-28-01-Deepseek-R1-with-Docker-and-Open-WebUI.md

 - Go to Ollama: https://ollama.com
 - Download the version for Windows (Or any other OS you are using): https://ollama.com/download
 - Open and install Ollama.
 A PowerShell window will appear once the process is completed.
-- Now can use PowerShell to install and run AI models using commands on PowerShell.
+- Now we can use PowerShell to install and run AI models using commands on PowerShell.
 For example, we can install Deepseek R1 (8b) with the following command:
 ```shell
 ollama run deepseek-r1:8b
 ```